dedNewGuy/cakap/README.md

 # Cakap

-Simple IRC Client Command Line Tools.
+Basic IRC Client implemented in C for the Terminal.

+> [!WARNING]
+> This project is still under construction